andy-delroy/park-guide-system/README.md

 ##AN's PILL##

-Before we start, `cp .env.example .env`
+Before we start, `cp .env.example .env` DO NOT FORGET THIS BEFORE INSTALLING OTHER THINGS

 `composer install`